MarijaBorisov/ngsi-tools/README.md

 * **`PUT`**
     * **`entitytype`**
-        * Update a structure of specific entity type that will be setting the rules that are going to be used when uploading
+        * Update a structure of specific entity type that will be setting the rules that are going to be used when uploading entities

 * **`DELETE`**
     * **`entitytype/:entityType`**